appium/appium/docs/en/about-appium/getting-started.md

 #### Installation via NPM

-If you want to run Appium via an `npm install`, hack with or contribute to Appium, you will need [Node.js and NPM](http://nodejs.org) (use [nvm](https://github.com/creationix/nvm), [n](https://github.com/visionmedia/n), or `brew install node` to install Node.js.
+If you want to run Appium via an `npm install`, hack with Appium, or contribute to Appium, you will need [Node.js and NPM](http://nodejs.org) (use [nvm](https://github.com/creationix/nvm), [n](https://github.com/visionmedia/n), or `brew install node` to install Node.js.
 Make sure you have not installed Node or Appium with `sudo`, otherwise